 Transformer networks pre-trained with this approach are able to provide top performance in standard NLP benchmarks.
 Compared to the sequential models that had gone before, they deliver better results while making more efficient use of the available processing power.
 Transformer architecture also allows the model to take advantage of the powerful parallel processing routines available in the GPUs increasingly used for NLP training applications.

 The arrival of the Transformer model has pushed performance on language tasks to unprecedented levels.
 Some of the more spectacular results have received a good deal of publicity in recent months and I’ll be looking at some of these in a future article.
 But, from a practical point of view, it’s the model’s excellent performance on tasks like summarization, classification and semantic search which are of obvious immediate benefit.
-In my next post I’ll be looking at how we have explored the integration of some of these functions into Eidosmedia platforms (they have the potential to provide valuable tools for writers and editors).
+In my next post I’ll be looking at how we have explored the integration of some of these functions into Eidosmedia platforms & decoupled CMS (they have the potential to provide valuable tools for writers and editors, digital newsroom softwares, CMSs for banks and other applications).